rilianx/Research/papers/convexity_detection.md

 is used to solve large scale global optimization (LSGO) problems.

-To reduce the computational cost of DG and to improve the decomposition accuracy of DG-based improved methods for certain problems, a bidirection-detection differential grouping (BDDG) method is proposed in this paper, which uses the bidirectional detection structure (BDS) proposed in this paper to detect the relationships between variables in two directions in a one-to-many manner. --> r
+To reduce the computational cost of DG and to improve the decomposition accuracy of DG-based improved methods for certain problems, a bidirection-detection differential grouping (BDDG) method is proposed in this paper, which uses the bidirectional detection structure (BDS) proposed in this paper to detect the relationships between variables in two directions in a one-to-many manner. --> rewrite this paragraph:

+In this paper we propose a bidirection-detection differential grouping (BDDG) method to reduce the computational cost of DG and to improve the decomposition accuracy of DG-based methods.
+BSSG uses the bidirectional detection structure (BDS) proposed in this paper to detect the relationships between variables in two directions in a one-to-many manner.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwMzk4NDMxMywxMzQ4Nzg2OTIzLDE0Mj
+eyJoaXN0b3J5IjpbMTY5MTE5MzI0NSwxMzQ4Nzg2OTIzLDE0Mj
 EyODcxMSwtMTEzMzQ2MjcyMSwxODc1ODYyNjM2LC0xOTEwMzQ0
 NDQzLC0yODIzOTg4OTcsLTIwMzgwMzg5MzIsMjU1MzE0MDA1LC
 03ODg3MTY2NiwxNjgyNTUzMjkxLC0xNjExNzEyMjA1LC0yMDg0